-Train from Rome to Venice
+Rome to Venice train times

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

-Amenities on Trains from Rome to Venice
+Amenities on the train between Rome and Venice

 Many of high-speed trains make the daily journey between Rome and Venice in just 3 hours and 45 minutes, traveling as fast as 155 miles per hour.